anthelix/udacity_capstone/README.md

 * [Create dimensions and fact tables](./work/notebook/process_tables.py)
 * Answer to the questions

-I use Python, PySpark, Docker, Amazon S3.
+I use Python, PySpark, Docker

 ### **Describe and Gather Data**